johnhickok/CalStreetLookup/README.md

 These scripts could be used as an exercize in using spatial SQL for geoprocessing.
 If you need some training using PostGIS, start with the <a href="https://postgis.net/workshops/postgis-intro">official postgis documentation</a>.
 Boundless no longer hosts free tutorials, but does offer a few <a href="https://learn.boundlessgeo.com/series/postgis">courses for a fee</a>.

-Note: Neither the OpenStreetMap (OSM) or Esri ZIP Code polygons should used for geocoding.
+Note: Neither the OpenStreetMap (OSM) nor Esri ZIP Code polygons should used for geocoding.

 You will need some data:
 <ul>